-- As manufacturing systems grow more and more complex, the topic Resilience is put on the agenda of production managers
+- As manufacturing systems grow more and more complex, Resilience must be put on the agenda of production managers

 - Network and software are playing an increasingly important role in Industry 4.0

 - Downtimes of production assets are not acceptable anymore.
 Failures of components should not disturb the whole system

 Digital transformation is taking place at full speed and leaves no industry untouched.
 This also applies to the manufacturing industry.

 The generic term for this ongoing change in Germany is Industrie 4.0.

 But the way to Industrie 4.0 is long and many facets have to be considered.
 First it starts with the goal, each production manager is chasing.

 However, as “software eats the world“, manufacturers have to think about software and software architecture.
 In order to be successful, management needs to put this on the agenda.

 Not to be forgotten and of utmost importance is the wide field of IT Security.

 Finally yet importantly this article will – cover resilience and which role it plays on the way to Industrie 4.0.